 Larry Bell’s work reflects a lifelong investigation into the physical properties of light, the materials it hits, and the spaces in which to create work.
 Equally tangible is his passion for playing with those properties with reverence and a spontaneity that belies or even denies the impressively technical nature of his practice.
 On the occasion of ‘Larry Bell.
-Time Machines’ on view at ICA Miami, this interview with the artist, conducted by Cliff Lauson, has been excerpted from 'Larry Bell', the newly released definitive survey of Bell's career co-published by Hauser & Wirth Publishers and Rizzoli New York.
+Time Machines’ on view at ICA Miami, this interview with the artist, conducted by Cliff Lauson, has been excerpted from ‘Larry Bell,’ the definitive survey of Bell's career co-published by Hauser & Wirth Publishers and Rizzoli New York in 2018.

 Cliff Lauson: To start, let’s go back a bit.

 CL: Art school for you seemed to be something that was very on and off—it wasn’t a wholly consistent experience.

 LB: Well, no, I don’t think that’s correct.
 I think it was a very consistent experience.
 I just sensed that my place was not in school—that I should be applying myself in a studio manner rather than as a student.
 This was advice I got from one of my teachers, because I was a bit unhappy.
 He said, ‘Why are you letting yourself get so depressed?
 If being here is the problem, just leave and get a studio and see how it is.’
 So I took his counsel and just never went back.
 I was about nineteen when I went into the studio, and I never came out.

 CL: And going into the studio, those were painterly days for you?